Dr-Dan/godot-fakeo-db/README.md

 ## About
 ### [Wiki](../../wiki)

-## Usage
+## Warning

-This addon is not production tested and will not be faster than handwritten code.
+This addon is not production tested and will probably be slower than handwritten code i.e. for loops.

+## Quick Example
+TODO: insert example
+TODO: links to other examples, imply ordered viewing

 ## Installation

 1. Either download from the Godot Asset Store or just copy fakeo_db into the 'addons' folder in your project.

-2. (Optional) Enable plugin: Project > Project Settings > Plugins

 ## License